12 Strategies to Successfully Prevent and Handle Non-Paying Clients

 If legal proceedings and formal mediation fail to collect on an outstanding debt, it’ll have to be written off as bad debt.
 You may find it’s more worth it to write off the bad debt before proceeding with any legal action or external collection agencies.

 If your business is encountering non-payments often enough, consider the possibility that your company bears at least some responsibility for the dissatisfaction of the client and their subsequent refusal to pay.
 Reflect on how you might improve your customer service to prevent future non-payment.
-After all, a great customer experience can make all the difference in the success of your collections.
+After all, a great customer experience is the best way to receive payments from clients and streamline your collections process.

 Nobody relishes a court battle.
 Following the above guidance will help give you the best chance of avoiding one if an invoice unfortunately goes unpaid.
 By automating your collections workflow and customer communications, you improve your chances of collecting payment before the risk of non-payment occurs.